cycloptux/GiselleBot-Documentation/docs/source/administration.rst

 ^^^^^^^^^^^^^^^^^^^
 Updates a role menu with a new reaction if a role was added to the particular role group.

+.. note:
-Please note that, in order to remove a role from a role menu, you'll need to delete the role menu and create a new one.
+    In order to remove a role from a role menu, you'll need to delete the role menu and create a new one.

 If the message ID is omitted (or is invalid), the bot will attempt to pick the latest role menu in the current channel.